 What You Need to Make Easy Berry Cobbler:

 - A pie plate or small baking dish

 - 6 pints of berries (any kind except strawberries, which get too watery)

-1. Heat the oven to 375° Fahrenheit (it will take at least 20 minutes to warm up).
+1. Heat the oven to 375°F. It will take at least 20 minutes to warm up.

 2. Rinse the berries and put them in a large mixing bowl.

-3. Sprinkle three heaping spoonfuls of sugar and one spoonful of flour over the berries, stir gentle to coat with the mixture, and taste.
+3. Sprinkle three heaping spoonfuls of sugar and one spoonful of flour over the berries.
+Stir gently to coat with the mixture, and taste.
 Add more sugar if the berries aren’t sweet enough.
 Feel free to add a tiny splash of vanilla and/or a sprinkle of spice like cinnamon.